- offers a significantly lower pollution potential (SOx, NOx and PM) compared to diesel

 - combustion creates invisible flames, which can cause unsafe situations

 Methanol is a hydrocarbon (CH3OH) which is mainly produced in industrial processes.
-Methanol is colorless, odorless, light and liquid at room temperature.
+Methanol is colorless and odorless liquid at room temperature.

-In theory CO2 can be captured from emissions from other industrial processes and used to produce Methanol with green hydrogen to make the fuel CO2-neutral but this is a costly and energy intensive process.
-The relatively low cost and ease of availability makes methanol a promising alternative for the shipping sector and a great solution to reduce harmful emissions and comply with the upcoming regulations of Sulphur content and NOx emissions.
+In theory, CO2 can be captured from emissions from other industrial processes, to be used to produce methanol.
+If this is combined with green hydrogen, the fuel is CO2-neutral.
+However, this is a costly and energy intensive process.
+The relatively low cost and ease of availability makes methanol a promising alternative for the shipping sector.
+It is a great solution to reduce harmful emissions and comply with the upcoming regulations of both Sulphur content and NOx-emissions.

-However, it has a similar amount of carbon emissions as fossil fuels, so it cannot fulfill the future ambitions of IMO to phase out emissions entirely unless an equal amount is captured from the air, a technique that is highly energy intense and not believed to become sufficiently efficient the coming decade.
+Methanol has a similar amount of carbon emissions as fossil fuels, so it cannot fulfill the future ambitions of IMO to phase out emissions entirely.
+It can only satisfy this requirement if an equal amount is captured from the air, a technique that is highly energy intense and not believed to become sufficiently efficient the coming decade.